-- In 2020, the AMA intends to deliver the AMA Guides in a digital format that leverages advances in technology
+- The AMA Guides are now available on AMA Guides Digital, a digital platform that leverages advances in technology

 - Online publishing enables timely content updates that reflect the most current panel decisions

-- A digital platform will reduce physician burden by allowing easy and secure access to materials
+- The digital platform reduces physician burden by allowing easy and secure access to materials

-- Ease of access and continual updates will improve the quality and consistency of evaluations
+- Ease of access and continual updates improve the quality and consistency of evaluations

-- A digital solution will support a reasonable transition for stakeholders to the most current medicine
+- The digital solution supports a reasonable transition for stakeholders to the most current medicine

 The AMA is committed to serving patients and physicians with the most current medicine.
 In order to achieve these objectives, the AMA recognizes that jurisdictions must adopt this medicine.
 However, historically adoption has faced a number of obstacles, often varying region to region.
 Through extensive research, the AMA has found that these obstacles rarely relate to the medicine, and more frequently relate to non-medical implementation challenges.